 Introductory drama courses are available to students in addition to speech and dramatic literature areas of study.
-Those who like to act out what they read, or who want to speak easily in front of an audience, can audition for the Ensemble Theatre or enter forensic tournaments.

 Requirements for a minor in speech: 18 hours of credit in speech and drama courses.

 English majors seeking teacher certification in speech must include Speech 100, 200, 205, or Drama 103; Speech 206, 303; and 3 additional hours in speech or drama.